Posted on Wed Jul 29, 2020

 Tamara Armoush is a British-born athlete who competes for Jordan.

 Here at Oryon, we can introduce you to a trusted healthcare practitioner who can see you for a virtual consultation or a physical trauma consultation.
-We can also offer you an MRI, Ultrasound or X-ray at our clinic in Central London, which has been open and operating with very strict safety measures since the beginning of lockdown.
+We can also offer you an MRI, Ultrasound or X-ray at our clinic in Central London.
 Lastly, check out our healthcare courses and events, which are now all being delivered via professional webinars.

 If you’re interested in keeping up with what we’re doing, just leave your email address here and we’ll send you periodic newsletters and other updates.